Arranging Australian (AUD) Mortgages for NZ Citizens in Australia

 Historically, New Zealand citizens resident in Australia have been treated very much like Australian citizens and permanent residents by both the government and banks - hence, they have access in principle to first homeowner grants, stamp duty concessions where applicable and loan conditions which reflect those for Australian citizens and PR's.

-Just a note of warning in relation to capital gains tax (CGT), which does not exist in New Zealand, but which would apply to any investment property located in Australia which made a capital gain.
+Just a note of warning in relation to capital gains tax (CGT).
+CGT does not exist in New Zealand, but Australian CGT would apply in relation to any investment property located in Australia which made a capital gain - regardless of whether the owner was resident in New Zealand, or elsewhere.
 We recommend professional tax advice in advance of any purchase, and note that anyone owning a property which generates rental income in Australia is required to submit an annual Australian tax return.